Civilization VII: Sales

 Civilization VII reached more than 80,000 concurrent players on Steam during its launch week.
 However, the two previous entries of the series surpassed Civilization VII in active players in April 2025.
 In May 2025, concurrent players for the game dropped below 5,000 for the first time.
 In August 2025, Take-Two Interactive's CEO Strauss Zelnick described the game's initial sales as "slow" but expressed optimism about its long-term sales potential.

+Accolades

+Civilization VII was nominated for "Best Sim/Strategy Game" at the Game Awards 2025, but lost to Final Fantasy Tactics: The Ivalice Chronicles.